-Dr. Erik Lium (aged 52) - Non-Executive Director

-Erik is a Non-Executive Director and member of the remuneration committee.
+Dr. Erik Lium (aged 52) - Non-Executive Director and chair of the remuneration committee.

 Erik will represent Mount Sinai on the Board as part of the ongoing relationship between the Company and Mount Sinai.

 Dr. Lium is President of Mount Sinai Innovation Partners (MSIP) and Executive Vice President and Chief Commercial Innovation Officer, Mount Sinai Health System.
 He is also Non-Executive Director of Renalytix.
 Dr Lium represents Mount Sinai on several private company boards and previously served as a member of the investment review committee for the Accelerate NY Seed Fund.
 Dr Lium also serves as chairman of the board of managers of Kantaro.